bostoro/Password-Generator/README.md

 The password generator solves part of the problem where the user is dependent on third party password generators.
 The user needs locally generated passwords.
 Complementary to the existing password manager a password generator is needed.

 **User stories:**
-1. As a user, I want to see the list of commands to see what the app is capable of.
+1. As a user, I want to see the list of commands in order to see what the app is capable of.
-2. As a user, I want to select generation options of the password.
+2. As a user, I want to select generation options of the password in order to choose how I want to generate my random password.
-3. As a user, I want to view the records of generated passwords along with their associated usernames and platforms.
+3. As a user, I want to view the records of generated passwords along with their associated usernames and platforms in order to recall a generated password.
-4. As a user, I want to get feedback on the passwords strength.
+4. As a user, I want to get feedback on the passwords strength in order to know if I should re-generate or change my password.
+5. 5.
+As a user, I want to create, read, update and delete my password in order to manage my passwords in an orderly fashion.

 **Use cases:**
 - Show possible commands